-Arrangements often call for impossible slide smears.
+Arrangements often call for impossible slide ‘smears’.
 (Trombonists often call them ‘glisses’.)
-The charts in the book show the possibilities.
-Smears are only feasible moving ‘horizontally’ up or down through the slide positions.
+Smears are only feasible moving ‘horizontally’ through the 7 slide positions.
 Smears requiring the player to lip up or down the harmonic series (vertically in the diagrams below), moving the slide at the same time, can only be faked, although they can sometimes be faked fairly convincingly.

-There are opportunities for using alternative positions using the valve with Bb and F trombones, or valves with double rotor bass trombones (see below), to provide added possibilities.
-For example, the low Bb in first position can also be found in a lengthened third position with the F trigger.
-The position chart in the book can be used to work out other cases (only the low register is shown because that is the region where the trigger becomes useful):
+There are opportunities for using alternative positions using the valve with Bb and F trombones, or both valves with double rotor bass trombones, to provide additional possibilities.
+For example, the low Bb in first position can also be found in a *lengthened third position with the F trigger on the third ‘air chamber’.
+The following diagram can be used to work out other cases (only the low register is shown because that is the region where the trigger becomes useful):

-Jazz scores will sometimes indicate a ‘shake’ in the brass parts from top to bottom of the section.
+Jazz scores will sometimes indicate a ‘shake’ in the brass parts.
 Most trumpeters and trombonists play a lip ‘trill’ using the note itself and the note immediately above in the harmonic series (the ‘bugle’ notes) without using the valve or slide.
 This will give major or minor thirds in the middle register.
 Seconds occur in the higher register, where notes in the harmonic series are closer together.